ouspg/PrivacyAndSocialEngineering/6.Social_engineering_II/README.md

 Prompt engineering is a relatively new term related to AI and machine learning [^1].
 The main use case is to access the natural language data of Large Language Models  (LLMs) [^2].
-The introduction of the ChatGPT chatbot made it well-known, while it might not be much different than "crafting useful Google searches".
+The introduction of the ChatGPT chatbot made it as well-known term, while it might not be much different than "crafting useful Google searches".
 With specially crafted prompts, you are more likely to harvest useful data from the data model or bypass (with prompt injection) its restrictions.
 While the information is often obtainable in other ways, this can be more productive and effective.